 Learning to trust the process means showing up consistently in the best way you can on any given day.

 Every day is a new opportunity for connection – and do it differently.
+With our kids and with ourselves.

 Kids don’t think in terms of whether or not we’re good parents.
 They want nothing more than to feel connected to us.
 Even when they say or act otherwise, their words and actions are an expression of their own inner needs that we need to take seriously – and not personally.
 All behaviour is communication – and meaningful.